-To help mitigate short-term space needs the College completed a \$9.4 million renovation to its New Westminster campus in Summer 2016 to create more usable classroom and laboratory spaces for new programs.
+To accommodate growth in enrolments and address short-term space needs, the College completed a \$9.4 million renovation to its New Westminster campus in Summer 2016 to create more usable classroom and laboratory spaces for new programs.
 The renovation was expected to provide sufficient space to support growth for 2-3 years.
-However, based on recent application and enrolment data, the net additional classroom spaces are expected to reach full capacity in Fall 2017.
+However, based on application and enrolment data, the net additional classroom spaces reached full capacity in Fall 2017.

-Given projected space needs over the medium term, the College Board and senior management have completed the development of a campus master plan and planning guide.
-Research conducted during the process of developing the campus master plan revealed that the New Westminster campus has a shortage of instructional, student and academic support, and office space, which amounts to approximately 40% less than allowable based upon ministry guidelines and student FTE.
+The College Board and senior management completed the development of a Campus Master Plan and planning guide in 2016/2017.
+Research conducted during the process of developing the Campus Master Plan revealed that the New Westminster campus has a shortage of instructional, student and academic support, and office space, which amounts to approximately 40% less than allowable based upon ministry guidelines and student FTE.
 In recognition of the need for additional space, the College administration evaluated a set of 26 potential leasing, building, and renovating modules.
 Each module was reviewed separately and in combination with other modules, with consideration of the overall effect on the College's space, finances, risk profile, and other benefits.
 From these analyses, an optimal solution was approved by the Board, which will enable Douglas College to meet existing needs and accommodate planned growth for 10-15 years.
-That solution involves four modules: one leasing, one building, two renovating.
-(Note that a parcel of land will be preserved to allow a standalone student housing module to be constructed and operated by a partner in the future).
-It is envisioned that the four modules will be implemented in overlapping phases during the next five years.
+That solution involves a combination of leasing, building, and renovating space in overlapping phases during the next five years.

-The first phase involves leasing space in close proximity to the New Westminster campus.
+The first phase involves leasing 68,000 ft2 space in close proximity to the New Westminster campus at the Anvil Centre.
+The renovations are underway and classes are scheduled for Fall 2018.
 The second phase involves renovating the south building of the New Westminster campus to provide a combined student services centre and additional student support space.
-The third phase involves constructing a building across the street from the New Westminster campus.
+The third phase involves constructing an academic building and student housing across the street from the New Westminster campus.
 Finally, the fourth phase involves renovating the north building at the New Westminster Campus to provide additional athletics space.
-Jointly, these four modules will meet immediate space needs and provide space for planned growth until 2025/26.
+Jointly, these additions and renovations will provide space for planned growth until 2025/26.